GFHeader

 Rebecca resides in Rockland County, where she works as a Special Education teacher.
 She has a background in teaching Holocaust Studies to religious school classes.
 Rebecca has always thought it extremely important that the stories of the Holocaust be preserved, shared, and remembered.

 Rebecca is a member of GenerationsForward, a group of second and third generation individuals sponsored by the Holocaust & Human Rights Education Center of White Plains, New York.
+She recently presented at the Felix Festa Middle School.

 To download an editable flyer, CLICK HERE.